emberjs/website/source/blog/2018-07-27-the-ember-times-issue-57.md

 Read either on the [Ember blog](https://www.emberjs.com/blog/2018/07/27/the-ember-times-issue-57.html) or in our [e-mail newsletter](https://the-emberjs-times.ongoodbits.com/2018/07/27/issue-57) what has been going on in Emberland this week.

-This week you can learn about how to make **ember-inspector** best inspector ever✨, **single word angle-bracket invocation**, and how **Ember + WebAssembly** are now the best of friends 👐.
+This week you can learn about how to make **ember-inspector** best inspector ever ✨, **single word angle-bracket invocation**, and how **Ember + WebAssembly** are now the best of friends 👐.
 Find out when to grab a snack 🍿 and join the **ember-data** live streams 🎥 .
 Confused about **ember-lifeline** and **ember-concurrency**?
 Checkout the brand-new Readers' Question 💯 in this edition of the Ember Times to unravel the mystery.

 ---